Microsoft Speculative Execution Side Channel Bounty Program

 Tier 3: Windows speculative execution mitigation bypass

 Qualifying submissions must demonstrate a novel method of bypassing speculative execution mitigations on Windows.
-Specifically, this would involve bypassing the Windows mitigations for CVE-2017-5715 (branch target injection) and CVE-2017-5754 (rogue data cache load).
+Specifically, this would involve bypassing the Windows mitigations for CVE-2017-5715 (branch target injection), CVE-2017-5754 (rogue data cache load), and CVE-2018-3620/CVE-2018-3646 (L1 terminal fault).
 These bypasses must demonstrate that it is possible to disclose sensitive information when these mitigations are present and enabled.

 $100,000 - $200,000 USD